yuha0/tplink-hs100/README.md

 # tplink-switch

-Simply put a http server on top of ['tplink-hs100'](https://github.com/natefox/tplink-hs100)
+Just make it a little bit easier to use ['tplink-hs100'](https://github.com/natefox/tplink-hs100)